Enhanced Verifiable CPD from the

 • Advise patients to swallow capsules with a glass of water.

-• Do not prescribe clindamycin to patients with diarrheal conditions.
+• Do not prescribe clindamycin to patients with diarrhoeal conditions.

-• Be aware of the risk of antibiotic-associated colitis, which can be fatal.
+• Be aware of the risk of antibiotic-associated colitis, which can be severe and rarely fatal.

 • Clindamycin is unavailable as an oral suspension.
-Azithromycin oral suspension may be a suitable alternative for children unable to take capsules.
+Azithromycin oral suspension may be a suitable alternative for children unable to take capsules (check local guidance).

 In patients who are allergic to penicillin and unable to swallow capsules, an appropriate oral regimen is: